Do you need to short sell your home?

-What is a short sale?
-A short sale occurs when the amount of the outstanding loans is greater than the amount for which the home could sell.
-This can be attributed to many reasons, but most commonly is a result of a rapidly declining real estate market.
+Don't know what a short sale is?
+A short sale happens when the value of a home is less than the amount of the outstanding loans.
+This could be due to many causes, but frequently is a result of a rapidly declining real estate market.

 How do I proceed with a short sale?

-First, determine the true market value of your home.
-For those whose finances are already stretched, paying a licensed appraiser may not be an option.
-Therefore, a qualified local REALTOR® that knows the current conditions of the Lake Worth real estate market is a smart way to get a reliable estimate of what your home could sell for.
+First, assess the true market value of your house.
+Since paying for a licensed appraiser may not work with your already tight budget, an experienced local REALTOR® that knows the current conditions of the Lake Worth real estate market is a smart way to get a reliable idea of what your home could sell for.

-Next, be sure to figure in your closing costs.
-My work in this area has taught me to take into account fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at the closing table.
+Next, calculate your closing costs.
+My experience means I know to consider fees including title report, appraisal, escrow, property taxes, and agent commissions to estimate your final costs at closing.

-Finally, call your lender and let them know of the situation.
-They may even have a special team that oversees short sales.
-Ask about their particular process.
+Finally, contact your lender and notify them of your situation.
+They may even have a dedicated team that deals with short sales.
+Ask about their specific process.
 Some lenders will be more able to work with you than others.
-They may be able to lessen your loan principal or make other arrangements.
-Your lender will have to approve the final sale.
+They may be able to decrease your loan principal or make other arrangements.
+Your lender will have to agree to the final sale.